isaacnmm/pestpolicy-hugo2XX/content/posts/2025-05-04-what-do-bed-bugs-smell-like.markdown

 [flea bites vs. bed bugs bites](https://pestpolicy.com/flea-bites-vs-bed-bug-bites/) .
 Let's look in a little more detail at the signs you should be looking out for.
 As we mentioned, to properly smell bed bugs, you will need to be met with a rather large gathering of these pests, so it is best to tackle the problem earlier or spot any of the following signs.
-- The shells of bed bugs may be found on your soft furnishings or flooring.Â You might find dead bed bugs.
+- The shells of bed bugs may be found on your soft furnishings or flooring.
+You might find dead bed bugs.
 - You may notice that you have bite marks on your skin or find that your skin is irritated and itchy.
-- Bed bug fecal matter and[dead bed bugs may be present in the home](https://pestpolicy.com/dead-bed-bugs/); thisÂ is usually black, dust-like particles that will leave a red smear when rubbed or crushed.
+- Bed bug fecal matter and[dead bed bugs may be present in the home](https://pestpolicy.com/dead-bed-bugs/); this is usually black, dust-like particles that will leave a red smear when rubbed or crushed.
 Read Also:
 [Dead Bed Bugs](https://pestpolicy.com/dead-bed-bugs/)
 ## Common Misconceptions About The Smell Of Bed Bugs?